modulocity/automationstationgame.com/_posts/devlog-25.md

   - Devlog
 ---

 Greetings folks!
 A lot of progress has been made on the game over the last few weeks.
-From the new tool system, to item throwing, to reworked controls, there is a lot to unpack.
+From the new tool system to item throwing, and reworked controls, there is a lot to unpack.
 Let's dive in!

 ## Tools
-In Automation Station, players need to use B0XB0T's laser to harvest resources and heat up the crucible for smelting, but thus far, they haven't needed to explicitly equip the laser in order to do this.
+In Automation Station, players need to use B0XB0T's laser to harvest resources and heat up the crucible for smelting, but thus far, they haven't needed to explicitly equip the laser to do this.
 Since the laser is currently the only tool in the game, that has worked pretty well.
 However, I plan to add a scanner and a variety of other tools that the player will unlock throughout the game.

-While it might be possible to dynamically switch to the correct tool when iteracting with an object, that assumes that only one tool *can* be used on a given target, which may not always be the case.
+While it might be possible to dynamically switch to the correct tool when interacting with an object, that assumes that only one tool *can* be used on a given target, which may not always be the case.
 There is also a danger of making the game too smart such that the action performed is not what the player expected or intended.
 Alternatively, each tool has its own keybinding, but that is asking the player to do a lot of memorization.

 The much more flexible and common solution is to have a way to equip different tools.
 Each equipped tool changes how the player will interact with the different objects in the world.
 Here is a look at the new tool system in Automation Station: